Share or export your work

 2.4.
 CSV

-You can also choose to export the data to a CSV (comma separated values) file instead of Excel.
-In this case, only a single visualization within a view can be exported.
+Similar to exporting to Excel, you can choose to export the data displayed by a visualization to a CSV (comma separated values) file for some types of views.
+In this case, only a single visualization within a view can be exported (like for Excel, other visualizations in scorecards or small multiples may be included and combined if they were sharing a metric set).

 To export to CSV, first choose Excel or another option from the Share menu.

-When the Export dialog appears, change the Format to CSV, and then select a single visualization to export.
+When the Export dialog appears, change the Format to CSV if available, and then select a single visualization to export.

 2.5.
 PDF